lydiachoi/test-percentage-visualizer/README.md

 # test-percentage-visualizer
-Visualizer tool to display testing related information per commits
+Visualizer tool to display testing related information per commits.
+The tool currently only works with JavaScript repos using Jest.

 # Visualizer Setup & Tool Usage
 1. Clone the repo